• Art magazine

 American Gothic by Grant Wood

-Grant Woods American Gothic, an iconic work of the American regionalist movement , was painted in 19730 during the Great Depression in America.
+Grant Wood's American Gothic, an iconic work of the American Regionalist movement , was painted in 1930 during the Great Depression in America.

-The painting, which is currently part of the Collection of the Art Institute of Chicago, shows a farmer who stands next to his daughter (although she is often wrongly considered his wife).
+The painting, which is currently part of the collection of the Art Institute of Chicago, depicts a farmer standing next to his daughter (although she is often mistakenly thought to be his wife).

-The work was first exhibited in 2016 and 2017 outside the United States in the Musée de l'Orangerie in Paris and the Royal Academy of Arts in London.
+The work was first exhibited outside the United States in 2016 and 2017 at the Musée de l'Orangerie in Paris and the Royal Academy of Arts in London.

 Reproduction of “American Gothic”

-9. The resistance of the memory of Salvador Dalí
+9. The Persistence of Memory by Salvador Dalí

 This video is integrated in the extended Privacy mode of YouTube, which blocks the setting of YouTube cookies until a active click on playback is made.
 By clicking on the reproduction button, you grant your consent in the fact that YouTube sets cookies on the end device you use, which can also serve an analysis of usage behavior for market research and marketing purposes.
 You can find more information about the cookie use by YouTube in the Google cookie policy at https://policies.google.com/technologies/types?hl=de.

-The Spanish painter Salvador Dalí created his world famous oeuvre "The Persistence of Memory" .
-The surrealistic work of art quickly became one of the most important works of the surrealistic movement.
+In 1931, the Spanish painter Salvador Dalí created his world-famous work “The Persistence of Memory” .
+The surrealist artwork quickly became one of the most important works of the surrealist movement.

-Since its creation, it has been mentioned numerous times in pop culture, especially because of its most striking characteristics - the "melting" bag watches .
+Since its creation, it has been mentioned numerous times in pop culture, particularly due to its most striking features – the “melting” pocket watches .

-These soft, melting objects support the theory of the artist of "softness" and "hardness", which he intensively researched and which at that time was of central importance for his works.
+These soft, melting objects support the artist's theory of "softness" and "hardness," which he researched intensively and which was central to his works at that time.

-While some believed that The Persistence of Memory Dalí's view of Albert Einstein's special relativity was, according to the artist, it was "the surrealistic perception of a camember that melts in the sun".
+While some believed that The Persistence of Memory represented Dalí's view of Albert Einstein's special theory of relativity, according to the artist himself it was "the surrealist perception of a Camembert melting in the sun".

-10. Christ in the storm at the lake of Galilee by Rembrandt van Rijn
+10. Christ in the Storm on the Sea of Galilee by Rembrandt van Rijn

-Famous oil painting: The storm on the lake Genezareth by Rembrandt van Rijn
+Famous oil paintings: The Storm on the Sea of Galilee by Rembrandt van Rijn

-This work shows the disciples of Christ in a fishing boat on the high seas how they fight in a storm and lost control of their ship.
+This work depicts the disciples of Christ in a fishing boat on the high seas, struggling in a storm and having lost control of their ship.

-A disciple vomits overboard, another stares at the viewer directly while he sticks to his hat.
-This is a self -portrait of Rembrandt itself.
+One disciple vomits overboard, another stares directly at the viewer while clutching his cap.
+This is a self-portrait by Rembrandt himself.

-Only Christ is shown how he preserves his sense of calm.
-The scene comes from a biblical story of Christ, who calms down the storm, from the fourth chapter of the Gospel of Mark.
+Only Christ is shown, maintaining his sense of calm.
+The scene is taken from a biblical story of Christ calming the storm, from the fourth chapter of the Gospel of Mark.

-The storm on the lake Galilee, known as Rembrandt's only sea landscape , was most recently in the Isabella Stewart Gardner Museum in Boston, but was one of 13 works that were stolen from the museum in 1990.
-His whereabouts are still unknown.
+The Storm on the Sea of Galilee, known as Rembrandt's only seascape , was last exhibited at the Isabella Stewart Gardner Museum in Boston, but was one of 13 works stolen from the museum in 1990.
+Its whereabouts remain unknown.

 This video is integrated in the extended Privacy mode of YouTube, which blocks the setting of YouTube cookies until a active click on playback is made.
 By clicking on the reproduction button, you grant your consent in the fact that YouTube sets cookies on the end device you use, which can also serve an analysis of usage behavior for market research and marketing purposes.
 You can find more information about the cookie use by YouTube in the Google cookie policy at https://policies.google.com/technologies/types?hl=de.